theskyinflames/cdmon2/README.md

 * There is a Server domain wich acts a hostings container.
 It would also could be taken as an aggregate root.
 However, I've maintained the two domains (Server, Hosting) as separate domains to make the code simpler.
 Basically, I use Server domain as a resources container.
 These resources are cores, memory and disk.
 Every time that a hosting is created, removed or updated, the server domain update its resources availability.
 It also ensures that a creation or update operation will not exceed the server resources availability.
 * I've assigned an UUID to each entity.
 In the case of Hosting entity, this new field  has replaced the ID field.
 * The hosting attribute "Name" must be unique.
+* The hostings are serialized in a binary way to be persisted into Redis.
+I've done it like that because it has better performance than json serialization
+* A feature that would improve the performance of the service in a high concurrency scenery, it would be to implement **CQRS pattern**.
+I've not implemented here because I haven't had time enough.
+Also It could be implemented at systems infrastructure level, by using a Redis cluster and different services instances to read and write operations
+* Another improvement opportunity is to persist the server state instead of initialize at start up.
+In that way, several concurrent instances of the server would see the same resources server

 ## Infrastructure